GoogleCloudPlatform/community/tutorials/web-instrumentation/index.md

 1. Click **Show events** in the timeline to see events for opening the XML-HTTP request and sending data from the web client.
 The server span should show an event for bytes received.

-1. Navigate the load balancing monitoring page in the Cloud Console.
+1. Navigate to the load balancing monitoring page in the Cloud Console.

 1. Click **Show all Legends** to see the charts for responses by code class and expand the legend.